Security and Resilience (Cyber and Physical)

 Summary

-The electric sector has mandatory and enforceable federal regulatory standards in place for cyber and physical security (collectively known as grid security).
+The electric sector has mandatory and enforceable federal regulatory standards in place for cyber and physical security

-Close coordination among industry and government partners at all levels is imperative to deterring attacks and preparing for emergency situations.
+Close coordination among industry and government partners at all levels is imperative to deterring attacks and preparing for emergency situations

 Background - Key Pillars of Grid Security